Employment Law

 How Is Vacation Pay Calculated in B.C.?

-In B.C., vacation pay is calculated based on the length of an employee’s service with their employer.
-It is a percentage of the employee’s total wages earned during the year of employment that entitles them to the vacation pay.
+In B.C., vacation pay is calculated as a percentage of the employee’s total wages earned during the vacation entitlement year.

 Back To Top

-Less than 5 years At least 4% of total wages From the first day of employment
+Years 1 to 5 At least 4% of total wages After 5 consecutive days of employment

-5 years or more At least 6% of total wages After 5 consecutive years of employment
+After 5 years At least 6% of total wages After completing 5 consecutive years

 Back To Top